blocledger/poe-sample/README.md

     - Select 'No' for the private data configuration file

 ## Export the connection profile
+- If present, delete any old connection profiles from the `poe-sample/config/network/` directory
 - Run IBP: Export Connection Profile
-- From the terminal window, copy the connection profile from local_fabric to config/network
-  `cp local_fabric/connection.json config/network/`
+- Using the pop-up window navigate into the poe-sample/config/network directory and rename the exported file to connection.json
+  `poe-sample/config/network/connection.json`

 ## Start the POE app
 - In a terminal from the poe-sample directory enter the following command